surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 While laws of society are defined and enforced by human beings, which means errors are introduced.

 Rebirth occurs when craving from an existence has not yet been extinguished.

+## Other Notes

+> There is no such thing as a wholesome craving/desire/attachment as all cravings will produce discontentedness

+1. Discontendness is the warning light for craving - cut off the feeling
+2. One needs to have awareness - to recognise these unwholesome qualities - reflect on it
+3. Develop a plan to eliminate the craving/wanting - meditation trains the mind to be able to let go

+### Brahma-viharas (Healthy Mental States)

+* Loving kindness - good-will, interest in being well for all beings
+    - remedy foranger, hatred, ill will, hostility, aggression, and other harsh intentions, speech, and actions.
+Arrogance, conceit.
+* Compassion - concern for misfortunes
+    - remedy for lack of care and indifference
+* Sympathetic joy - joy for other's success
+    - remedy for envy, jealousy, and pride
+* Equanimity - mental calmness and composure, eveness of temper in all situations - treating everyone impartially
+    - remedy for overactive mind that has restlessness and worry.
+Eliminate measuring and comparing.

 ## Sources